 I have high standards for myself and others.

-For me honesty is important.
+For me, honesty is very important.

 I want to be right.